ctibedoJ/tsams-prime-generator/README.md

 ## Acknowledgments

-This package is part of the Tibedo Structural Algebraic Modeling System (TSAMS) developed by NinjaTech AI.
+This package is part of the Tibedo Structural Algebraic Modeling System (TSAMS).